dfahlander/typeson/README.md

 - `endIterateOwn` - Will be `true` if finishing iteration of "own" properties.
 - `endIterateUnsetNumeric` - Will be `true` if finishing iteration of unset numeric properties.
 - `end` - Convenience property that will be `true` if `endIterateIn`, `endIterateOwn`, or `endIterateUnsetNumeric` is `true`.

+###### `encapsulateError`: callback (see description)

+Called when a property access throws during encapsulation.
+The callback receives an object with:

+- `keypath` - The full keypath for the failing property.
+- `error` - The thrown error.
+- `parent` - The object or array containing the property.
+- `key` - The property key being read.
+- `stateObj` - The current state object.
+- `type` - The current detected type, if any.

+Return `{ignore: true}` to omit the property from the encapsulated result, or `{substitute: value}` to serialize a fallback value at that path instead.
+Throwing or returning nothing preserves the original error.

 ###### `sync`: boolean (Internal property)